 The clinician was able to get my pain under control after a lengthy consultation.
 She ensured I wouldn't interact with other medications I was taking.
 If my doctors add a new drug or a side effect manifests, I can count on clinicians to assist my oncologist with my care.

-Since then, I have utilized specific aspects of PC to improve my mental health, receive my medical marijuana card, and talk to a psychologist when I feel overwhelmed.
+Since then, I have utilized specific aspects of PC to improve my mental health, received my medical marijuana card, and talked to a psychologist when I feel overwhelmed.
 It's one of the many reasons I am still living my best life.

 Are you checking off any bucket list items this summer?